British Rail Class 15: Preservation

 One of the former train heating units, D8233, was purchased for preservation in 1984 and is now the only survivor of the type.
 It was originally kept at the South Yorkshire Railway in Sheffield, moving in 1986 to the East Lancashire Railway, and in 1988 to the Mangapps Farm Railway, where it remained until 1993.
 D8233 then moved to Crewe following an agreement with the Waterman Heritage Trust.
 Since its initial preservation the locomotive had received little work apart from cosmetic attention.
 Some work was carried out by the Waterman Heritage Trust, however the locomotive's restoration remained dormant until the end of 2005, when a reformed owning group, alongside the WHT, agreed the time was right to accelerate the locomotive's return to service.
 With an active plan for work agreed, the locomotive returned to the East Lancashire Railway in February 2006, where its restoration to working order is now under way.

 Models

 A ready to run model in 00 gauge was available from TechCad design based on a hand finished resin shell and powered by a Mashima motor.
 It was then available from TechCad as a kit, but TechCad have since ceased trading.
 Since 2010, Heljan have produced an OO gauge ready-to-run model in a variety of liveries.
+The Heljan model was first announced in 2008 and introduced as D8233 in BR green.

 An N gauge kit of a member of the class is available from BH Enterprises, powered by a Graham Farish Class 20 chassis.